-The Satyanarayana Pooja is one of the most popular rituals performed to appease Lord Vishnu and receive his blessings.
+Satyanarayana Pooja is one of the most popular rituals performed to appease Lord Vishnu and receive his blessings.
 The word “Satya” means Truth and “Narayana” means The Highest Being.
 Together they mean “The highest being who is the embodiment of truth”.
-The ritual is ancient in origin as its mention can be found in the Reva Kanda of the Skanda Purana.

 Who should perform Satyanarayana Pooja?

-- A person beginning a new venture in life like a business or a family should perform the Satyanarayana Pooja to receive Lord Vishnu’s blessings.
+- A person beginning a new venture in life or a new business should perform the Satyanarayana Pooja to receive Lord Vishnu’s blessings.
 As a result, the Pooja is extremely popular during marriages, Gruha-Pravesh and at the beginning of higher studies.

-- Satyanarayana Pooja is also performed when someone in the family is in ill-health.
+- This Pooja is also performed when someone in the family is in ill-health.

 Satyanarayana Pooja Benefits